-The property tax that is collected by the Town each year goes to support and provide the following services.
+The property tax that is collected by the Town each year goes to support and provide the following services:

-Administration – Council; administrative, records and financial management.
+- Administration – Council; administrative, records, and financial management;

 Calculating Your Taxes

-Your property tax notice includes three separate tax levies to fund the following:
+Your property tax notice includes three separate tax levies collected by the Town of Hanna to fund the following:

 Your taxes are calculated by multiplying your total assessment by the residential or non-residential tax rate and dividing the total by 1000.
-Use the formula below or visit the Property Search Page to view your property taxes.
+Use the formula below or visit the Property Search page to view your property taxes.

 (assessment x tax rate)/1000= property taxes